usamec/cntk-rs/README.md

 ## Planned in future

+* GPU.
+* Interop with some NDArray library.
 * Finish all operations.
 * Better build scripts.
 * Figure out whether we want NDArrayView or go directly from Rust data to Value and back.
-* Interop with some NDArray library.
 * Builder pattern where appropriate (Variable?).